 - Toothpicks or Mini Skewers (for dipping)

-- 16.5 oz.
-Betty Crocker Super Moist Yellow Cake Mix (Or any cake mix)
+- 16.5 oz Betty Crocker Super Moist YELLOW Cake Mix (This brand is the BEST!)

 - Water (According to cake mix)